Becontree, Barking & Dagenham

 Most residents are white, but there is also a sizeable black British community, of Caribbean and – primarily – African descent, together with a growing Asian minority.
 Bengali, Urdu, Punjabi and Albanian are among the minority languages spoken.

 According to research published in 2015, the RM8 postcode area – which is mostly Becontree – was at that time the most burgled place in Britain, where householders were 55 times more likely to be victims of theft than they were in Dundee.
-(See a map of the RM8 postcode area at Streetmap.)
+(See a outline of the RM8 postcode area on Google Maps.)